ospre/testdata/Contributing.md

-'These are the rules for murging'
+'These are the rules for merging'